Journal Entry Agent

 Post FX revaluation on monetary items Revalue foreign-currency receivables, payables, and bank balances at period-end spot rate?
 Rules Engine

-IAS 21 Para 23(a) (monetary items at closing rate); ASC 830-10-45-17 (US GAAP equivalent); deterministic ECB / Fed / BoE reference rates with documented source per period
+IAS 21 Para 23(a) measures monetary items at the closing rate, with ASC 830-10-45-17 as the US GAAP equivalent, using deterministic ECB, Fed or BoE reference rates with a documented source per period.

 Decision Record